STUDENT APPLICATIONS NOW OPEN - Cohort 2 (Intake October 2020)

 Applicants must be EU nationals or have permanent leave to remain in the UK and should hold or expect to obtain a first or upper-second class honours degree or equivalent in Chemistry, Chemical Engineering, or a related field.
-A Master’s degree in one of the above fields would be advantageous.
+A Master’s degree in one of the above fields is an essential requirement.

-- Stage 1: Available studentships will be released - via Imperial College and FindAPhD.com around October/November
+Please note that vailable studentships will be released - via Imperial College and FindAPhD.com around October/November of each year.

-- Stage 2: Applicants to send a full CV, cover letter and two references to the Jinata Subba.
-Please clearly indicate your top three projects you wish to undertake, from the list of projects
+- Stage 1: Applicants to send a full CV, cover letter and two references to the Jinata Subba

-- Stage 5: Directors to review interview, supervisors' feedback and match candidates with one of their top choice projects, based on their skill, suitability and aptitude
+- Stage 3: The interview panel to review interview, supervisors' feedback and match students with a project, based on their skills, suitability and aptitude

-- Stage 6: Succesful applicants will then be invited to make a formal application via Imperial to Advanced Molecular Synthesis [1+3] (MRes 1YFT) - Programme Code: F1SRT.1
+- Stage 4: Successful applicants to be notified and invited to make a formal application via Imperial to Advanced Molecular Synthesis [1+3] (MRes 1YFT) - Programme Code: F1SRT.1

 Overseas students with full funding are welcome to apply.

-To be eligible for a full award (stipend and fees) a student must have:
+To be eligible for a full award (stipend - currently £17,009 and tuition fees) a student must have:

-- Settled status in the UK, i.e. no restrictions on how long they can stay; AND
+- Settled status in the UK, i.e. no restrictions on how long they can stay

 - Been ‘ordinary resident’ in the UK for 3 years prior to the start of the grant i.e. for a Oct 2020 start date you would need to have been resident in the UK since Sept 2017

 We have a limited number of part-industry, part-EPSRC funded CDT projects available.
 These will provide an equivalent level of funding to the full EPSRC award.

-EU and overseas students who are not eligible for the EPSRC award would only be entitled to the industry funding (usually equivalent to half of the full EPSRC award).
+EU and overseas students who are not eligible for the EPSRC award would only be entitled to the industry funding.

 International candidates with their own funding can be considered for a place in the CDT programme, but must contact a supervisor to develop their own project.